codevertex007/ReadWriteRun/03-blog-experiments/quantization_in_ml/quant_mini2/README.md

 ### Goals
 1. Train a simple MLP (two hidden layers) on MNIST in FP32.
-2. Apply PTQ to its weight tensors at 4 bits.
+2. Apply PTQ using PyTorch.
-3. Replace weights in the saved model and evaluate test accuracy.
-4. Compare FP32 vs. quantized accuracy and log results.
+3. Compare FP32 vs. quantized accuracy.

 ## Folder Structure

 - `train_mlp.py` — Script to define and train the MLP (PyTorch), save the FP32 model.
 - `ptq_quantize.py` — Script to:
   1. Load the saved FP32 model.
-  2. Apply affine quantization to each weight tensor.
+  2. Apply quantization to each weight tensor.
-  3. Replace model weights and run inference on the test set.
+  3. Then run inference on the test set.
-- `notebooks/training_and_ptq.ipynb` — Notebook walkthrough: training curves, PTQ steps, accuracy comparison.
-- `tests/test_ptq.py` — Unit tests for:
-  - Model loading and weight shapes.
-  - Ensuring quantized weights lie in the proper integer range.
-  - Checking accuracy drops by at most a given margin (e.g. <5%).
 - `README.md` — This file, with instructions and examples.

 ## Installation